AnnaKrukowski/WBS_Case-Study_Eniac_Magist/README.md

 # Eniac's Market Expansion and Partner Evaluation

 ## Project Overview
 This repository contains analyses and insights for evaluating Magist as a partner for Eniac's expansion into the Brazilian market.
-The project aims to assess Magist's ability to handle high-end Apple-compatible products and ensure fast delivery standards for customer satisfaction.
+The project aims to assess Magist's ability to handle high-end Apple-compatible products and ensure high delivery standards for customer satisfaction.

 ## Key Features
 - **Data Analysis with SQL and Tableau**: Fictional case study practice to enhance data analysis and business presentation skills.